 Monitoring is a critical component of your planning, pre-launch, and post-launch application development.
 You need to see where issues are, what's causing them, and log them for further fixes.

-But what kind of monitoring should you use?
+But what kind of Application Performance Management tool should you use to monitor Digital User Experience?
 Great question!
 For dev/ops teams, that can be a confusing question.
 Quality Assurance is a buzzword-heavy industry — and monitoring is packaged under the QA umbrella.
-So, when you hear terms like RUM, you might be wondering if everyone gets buzzed during their testing cycle...
+So, when you hear terms like RUM, APM and DX, you might be wondering if everyone gets buzzed during their testing cycle...

 Don't you wish someone could break down monitoring solutions without all the dev talk?

 Don't worry!
 We've got your back.
-We're going to break down the two biggest monitoring methods — real user and synthetic — as simply as possible.
+We're going to break down the two biggest monitoring methods — real user monitoring (RUM) and synthetic monitoring (STM) — as simply as possible.
 And we'll talk about some of the benefits of the latter (with only a hint of bias)

 Here's the big question — should you monitor your apps with real users, or should you leverage automated processes to capture insights?